In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Convergence of the It o-Wiener chaos expansion

-To find the conditions on $H$, $H_0$ so that \eqref{Rmk.condi_p}-\eqref{Rmk.condi_qq} are satisfied, we first get rid the symbol ``$\wedge$" in the above first two inequalities \eqref{Rmk.condi_p} and \eqref{Rmk.condi_q}.
+To determine the conditions on $H$ and $H_0$ under which \eqref{Rmk.condi_p}-\eqref{Rmk.condi_qq} are met, we initially get rid of the wedge symbol ``$\wedge$" in the above first two inequalities \eqref{Rmk.condi_p} and \eqref{Rmk.condi_q}.
 To this end, we consider the following four cases: